agorf/feed2email/README.md

   only applies when `log_shift_age` is a number greater than zero (default is `1`)

-### Delivery options
+### Email sending options

 It is possible to send email via SMTP or an [MTA][] (default).
-If `config.yml` contains options for both, feed2email will use SMTP.
+If `config.yml` contains options for both, feed2email will prefer SMTP.

 [MTA]: http://en.wikipedia.org/wiki/Message_transfer_agent